-‘Not a great moment in American leadership:’ Romney criticizes government response to coronavirus
+Not ‘a great moment in American leadership:’ Romney criticizes government response to coronavirus

 “The speed of our response looked slow compared to other people.
-That first phase will not stand out as a great moment in American leadership,” Romney said referring to the onset of the coronavirus outbreak, adding, “we didn’t look real strong and that’s kind of an understatement.”
+That first phase will not stand out as a great moment in American leadership,” Romney said, referring to the onset of the coronavirus outbreak, adding, “We didn’t look real strong, and that’s kind of an understatement.”

-Romney’s hot and cold relationship with Trump turned scorching earlier this year when he voted for one of the two articles of impeachment against the president.
+Romney’s hot-and-cold relationship with Trump turned scorching earlier this year when he voted for one of the two articles of impeachment against the president.
 Romney was the only Senate Republican left off the White House’s bipartisan task force on reopening the economy.
-Trump admitted it was because he held a grudge against Romney and didn’t “really want his advice.”
+Trump said it was because he held a grudge against Romney and didn’t “really want his advice.”

-While Romney said explicitly at one point, “I’m not blaming this administration," he suggested ways he’d be doing things differently if it were him in the Oval Office, primarily coordinating resources and response through the federal government.
+While Romney said explicitly, “I’m not blaming this administration,” he suggested ways he’d be doing things differently if it were him in the Oval Office, primarily coordinating resources and response through the federal government.

 “It’s hard to say to all 50 governors, you guys all do your thing,” Romney said.
 “I think the federal coordination has been less than my personal style.”

-Trump has largely left it up to states to figure out how and when to reopen their economies and has been resistant to the federal government taking the lead on acquiring the necessary testing.
+Trump has largely left it up to states to figure out how and when to reopen their economies and has been resistant to the federal government taking the lead on acquiring the necessary testing capabilities.

 Romney also seemed to criticize Trump’s advisers, saying he would be surrounding himself with “real experts in crisis management … people who have dealt with this more than I have.”

-And then, in what could be seen as a swipe at Trump, he added, “The key to leadership is recognizing you’re not the smartest guy in the room.”
+He added, “The key to leadership is recognizing you’re not the smartest guy in the room.”